AnneKitsune/tear_nds/README.md

 Provides an easy and convenient way to compile for nds and use functions from [DevKitPro](https://devkitpro.org/).

 1. Install zig 0.14 / 0.15.
-2. `nix develop`.
+2. `nix develop`
-4. zig build
+4. zig build # creates a .nds file
-5. zig build run (to run in an emulator)
+5. zig build run # runs the .nds file in the `melonDS` emulator

 The .nds file will be in zig-out/bin/name.nds.